-If we supply you with services that are not of a kind ordinarily acquired for personal, domestic or household use or consumption and the services cost no more than $40,000, ACL Guarantees always apply but our liability for failure to comply with an ACL Guarantee is limited to supplying the services again or paying the cost of having the services supplied again.
+If we supply you with services that are not of a kind ordinarily acquired for personal, domestic or household use or consumption, ACL Guarantees apply but when permitted by the Australian Consumer Law our liability for failure to comply with an ACL Guarantee is limited to supplying the services again or paying the cost of having the services supplied again.

 Subject to clause 37, if a Service or a Plan includes a Service Level Agreement (SLA):

 (a) we are only liable for the remedy or rebate specified by the SLA (if any); and